SevenLawless/Chio/DEPLOYMENT.md

 2. Go to "**Settings**" tab
 3. Under "**Build**" section:
    - **Root Directory:** `backend`
+   - **Builder:** Select "**Railpack**" from the dropdown (⚠️ CRITICAL - do not use Docker or Nixpacks)
    - **Build Command:** (leave empty - `railway.json` handles it)
    - **Start Command:** (leave empty - `railway.json` handles it)

+**⚠️ IMPORTANT:**
+- If you see "Docker" selected as the Builder, you MUST change it to "Railpack"
+- If Build Command or Start Command fields have values (like `cd backend && npm install`), **clear them** - Railway should use `backend/railway.json` when Root Directory is set to `backend`
+- Railway may show "The value is set in railway.json" - this is correct, but ensure it's using `backend/railway.json`, not the root one

 **Note:** The `backend/railway.json` file already contains:
 ```json